Find a commodity code to classify your goods and look up duty rates, reliefs and quotas.

-If you still cannot find the right commodity code for your goods, you can contact HMRC for advice or for a decision on your goods.
+If you cannot find the right commodity code for your goods, you can contact HMRC for advice or for a decision on your goods.
 You can do this in two ways.

 You can use HMRC’s Tariff Classification Service to get non-legally binding classification advice.
 HMRC will respond to your email within 5 working days.
 Use this method for a quick and informal decision.

 Formal legally binding decision

 You can apply for a Binding Tariff Information decision in Northern Ireland or an Advanced Tariff Ruling in Great Britain.
 This is a legally binding decision on the commodity code to use for your goods and can take up to 120 days to be processed.
 Use this method if: